CSS-IT/python-email-autoresponder/README.md

 # Python E-Mail Autoresponder

-Simple python script that connects to a mail server via IMAP and SMTP and replies to all emails in the inbox coming from a certain sender address using the Reply-To header.
+Simple python script that connects to a mail server via IMAP and SMTP and replies to emails in the inbox using the Reply-To header.
+You can filter by sender address or respond to all emails.
+Supports HTML formatted responses.
 Mails that have been replied to are deleted afterwards.

 ### Dependencies